Taking a Stand For What You Believe In

 YOU HAVE NO CONTROL.

 You will be taking a (hopefully, educated) risk.
 If the publicity is coming from well-known popular sources, you will not be given creative control.
 You will reach more people, but even the most discerning person cannot predict what the final editors will produce.
 With that being said, even if it is not portrayed well, keep in mind your reasons for participating; good inevitably will come from your work.
-The TIME cover did not portray the direction of the photo shoot.
+The Time cover shot was by no means offensive, but the cover as a whole was not the message we wanted to convey.
 However, many other magazines came out with their own versions of the cover.
 Those covers would have never been created and released if it weren’t for the less-than-desirable cover that hit such a nerve with the public.

 YOU WILL HAVE SUPPORTERS.